sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 "Oh sure sure, nice excuse.
 Boss, tell him he's a moron."

 Snatcher widened an eye.
 So he wasn't the only one who remembered... interesting. "*Actually, they're right.
-If it wasn't for a living kid with a hat, the planet would be dead soon and none of us would even know.*"
+If it wasn't for a living kid with a hat, the planet would be consumed by lava soon and none of us would even know.*"

 "See!
 I told you!"